wasle/VibeCodedMemory/Feature-Asymetric-Matches.md

     }

    If Pairs is not Present in the desciption.json the backand soloud creat is by listing the directory as it currently does of find the images.
-3. Create a new collection named Hallow World. search for the 16 most common programming languages.
+3. Create a new collection named Hallow World. (done) search for the 16 most common programming languages.
    Each pair consists of the name of the Programming language and a hallow world programm in this language.
-4. Add support to the frontent to be able to render markdown based Cards.
+4. Add support to the frontent to be able to render markdown based Cards. (done)